NateEag/how-i-code/content/app-sandboxes.rst

 Once that exists, use it to write a command that creates a working project sandbox.
 That should also live in version control.

+..
+TODO Update this essay to reflect the small set of operations I've identified as generally useful for sandboxes: create, destroy, start, stop, data-dump, data-restore, test/smoke-test (should be auto-triggered after create/start/data-restore)

 This makes it simple for a new team member to start working.

 Making and deploying builds also becomes simpler, paving the way for continuous